wang-yan-github/vim-cheatsheet/README_EN.md

 :[range]s[ubstitute]/{pattern}/{string}/[flags]
 ```

-Parameter Description：
+Parameter description:
-- pattern：It is the string to be replaced, which can be represented by regexp.
+- pattern: It is the string to be replaced, which can be represented by regexp.
-- string：Replace pattern by string.
+- string: Replace pattern by string.
-- [range]：There are the following values.
+- [range]: There are the following values.

 | [range] value | Description                                         |
 | ----------  | ----------------------------------------------------- |